 Become a sponsor

-All major companies are doing this.
-When there are festivals, expo’s, concerts and other types of events, they are usually sponsored by brands.
+Many successful companies already do this.
+Whenever there are festivals, expo’s, concerts and other types of big events — they are usually sponsored by brands.
 It’s an easy way to get exposure from people who are likely to be your target audience.

-Becoming a sponsor allows you to align your brand with events that match what you stand for.
-People who attend will notice your brand and begin to associate it with the character of that event.
+Becoming a sponsor also allows you to align your company with events that match what you values of your brand.
+People who attend the events will notice your brand and begin to associate it with what the event means to them.

-A good example of this is Red Bull.
-Keep in mind that it’s a simple energy drink, but they have managed to elevate their brand awareness to the point where it’s associated with adventure and daringness.
+A good example of leveraging sponsorships is Red Bull.
+Keep in mind that Red Bull is just a simple energy drink, but they have managed to elevate their brand awareness to the point where it’s associated with adventure and daringness.
 How?
 They sponsor all of the major extreme sporting events like X Games, as well as individual athletes.

 Emphasize your brand personality

 One of the rules for creating a distinctive brand personality is to treat your brand as a person.
 When you attach a personality to your products and services it can help to attract your desired target audience and increase brand awareness.

 A great example of this is Nike.
 They mainly just sell shoes, but Nike has become so much more than that because they have successfully created a distinct brand personality.
 By partnering with some of the best athletes in the world they have been able to portray their brand personality as “cool” and trendy.
 Everybody likes a winner.
 Nike’s famous marketing slogan “Just Do It” resonates with people and gives them a certain sense of confidence.

 You will notice that most of Nike’s marketing is about achieving greatness, rising to challenges and stepping up a level.
 That’s what people love about them and how they have achieved brand loyalty over their competitors continuing to drive sales.